jali-clarke/homelab-config/README.md

 * `aarch64-linux` server
 * `192.168.0.101`
-* `aarch64-linux` k8s worker - can join k8s cluster simply with `join_cluster`
+* `aarch64-linux` k8s worker - should automatically join cluster

 #### manual steps

 all to be performed on `speet` unless specified otherwise

-1. join the cluster with `sudo join_cluster`
+1. ensure that the node has successfully joined the cluster upon system activation, e.g. `journalctl -eu kubernetes-auto-join-cluster.service`
-    * if this fails, have a look at https://nixos.wiki/wiki/Kubernetes#Join_Cluster_not_working - you may need to restart `cfssl` on the cluster master
+    * if this fails, have a look at https://nixos.wiki/wiki/Kubernetes#Join_Cluster_not_working - you may need to restart `cfssl` on the cluster master and then re-run the `kubernetes-auto-join-cluster` service

 ### [weedle](./configurations/weedle)